aws/karpenter-provider-aws/website/content/en/docs/launch-templates.md

 Cloudformation yaml is suited for the moderately high configuration density of launch templates, and creating the unusual InstanceProfile resource.

+You must replace:
+- SecurityGroupID
+  - list all security groups with `aws ec2 describe-security-groups`
+- Parameters in UserData

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'
 Resources: